A True Bonding Experience

-Fortunately, dentistry has come a long way, and that includes preventative dentistry which seeks to stop cavities in their tracks before bonding or fillings are even needed.
-However, once an issue is detected, patients now have several options including white fillings and dental bonding.
+Fortunately, dentistry has come a long way and that includes preventative dentistry which seeks to stop cavities in their tracks before bonding or fillings are even needed.
+However, once an issue is detected, patients now have several treatment options including white fillings and dental bonding.
 Explore Brosy Family Dentistry’s filling and bonding options below.

 What to Expect with White Fillings and Bonding

 Bonding is perfect for those with decaying, cracked, or chipped teeth.
 It is also great for tooth reshaping and can be used to bridge the gap between unevenly spaced teeth.
 In recent years, bonding has become an increasingly popular method to replace fillings and to cover up stains on discolored teeth.
 Bonding involves using a resin that is the same color as the tooth.
 It uses LED light to bond the resin to the tooth.
 It is a quick and generally pain-free procedure that can be done in a single, short visit.

 Fillings and Bondings Treatment Overview

 When you meet with Dr. Erin Anderson, she will walk you through what you can expect from the procedure and its intended outcomes.
 During the procedure, Dr. Anderson will mold and sculpt the composite resin onto the tooth or teeth.
 Once the resin has been applied, an LED light works quickly to harden it.
 Dr. Anderson and her team then polishes the affected tooth or teeth, giving you a brand new smile.